 Either way, pour these three liquids into a bowl and mix well.

 Using Vinegar, Soy Sauce, and Sugar

-If you want to make Sanbaizu sauce with sugar, instead of mirin, the basic mixing ratio of vinegar, soy sauce, and sugar is 3:1:2.
+If you want to make Sanbaizu sauce with sugar, the recommended mixing ratio of vinegar, soy sauce, and sugar is 3:1:2.

-Additionally, as I wrote about it before, during the hot summer months, Japanese people often eat seaweed jelly noodles called “Tokoroten (ところてん)” with Sanbaizu sauce.
+Additionally, as I wrote before, we often eat Tokoroten (ところてん) seaweed jelly noodles with Sanbaizu sauce during the summertime.